Identify logged-in users

 })

-})When mounting via npm, await initKnokuWidget(options) resolves once the runtime API is ready, so polling isn’t needed.
+})When you use the npm package, await initKnokuWidget(options) resolves after the runtime API is ready.

 {